Abhijeet-Gadakh/Integrated-healthcare/README.md

 diversity of the training datasets, optimizing hyperparameters, and using other advanced machine learning algorithms

+## Analysis:
+1. The classification models showed high accuracy in identifying Covid, brain tumor, Alzheimer's, Pneumonia, Diabetes, and heart disease.
+2. Random Forest algorithm performed well in predicting Diabetes and heart disease.
+3. Convolutional Neural Networks performed well in predicting all other diseases.
+4. The GUI developed using HTML, CSS, and Bootstrap, integrated with Flask, makes it easy for users to interact with the disease prediction models.
+5. The CNN models used for Covid, brain tumor, Alzheimer's, and Pneumonia, were trained on image datasets, and have the potential to provide accurate diagnoses using medical imaging.
+6. The accuracy of the classification models can be further improved by increasing the size and diversity of the training datasets, optimizing hyperparameters, and using other advanced machine learning algorithms

 ## SYSTEM REQUIREMENT :
 ### SOFTWARE & PLATFORM REQUIREMENTS:
 1 end